-The property tax in Princeton, Indiana is simply a percentage of a piece of property's appraised value, paid to the state and/or local government on a periodic - usually annual - basis.
+The property tax in Princeton, Illinois is simply a percentage of a piece of property's appraised value, paid to the state and/or local government on a periodic - typically annual - basis.

-How Property Tax is Calculated in Princeton, Indiana
+How Property Tax is Calculated in Princeton, Illinois

-How A Princeton, Indiana Property Tax Attorney Can Help.
+How A Princeton, Illinois Property Tax Attorney Can Help.